jasny/persist-core/README.md

 * [Maintainable code](#maintainable-code)
 * [Code generation](#code-generation)

-Jasny DB is *not* a DB abstraction layer.
-It does allow you properly structure your model, while still using PHP's native database extensions.
+Jasny DB is a [data access layer](https://en.wikipedia.org/wiki/Data_access_layer) (*not* a DB abstraction layer) for PHP.
+It does allow you properly structure your model, while still using the methods and functionality of PHP's native database extensions.

 ### Installation
 This library is not intended to be installed directly.
 The Jasny DB library contains design pattern definitions and